The village grew up from a small heath in the manor of Longdon, which merged with the manor of Ulverlei to form Solihull.

 Catherine-de-Barnes past and present, by Pete Peters, Betty Simmonds and Marilyn Price.

 History of Ravenshaw and the surrounding area, by Sue Bates (article in 'Tanker Talk', issue 33, 1992, pp.6-11)

 Memories of Catney by Burt Jervis, 2009 (unpublished, available at Solihull Heritage & Local Studies Service)

 Village memories by Mrs E Tuby (aged 90), 1989 (unpublished, available at Solihull Heritage & Local Studies Service)

 Check the online catalogue to see if the above books on Catherine-de-Barnes are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Catherine-de-Barnes, however recent, by completing a memory sheet attached right.
+Let us know your memories of Catherine-de-Barnes, however recent, by completing a memory sheet attached below.